 6. Mini Cooper Coupe and Roadster

 Mini is owned by BMW.
 It is only natural that models like the Cooper Coupe and Roadster emerged.
 The duo was neither Batman and Robin, nor Jekyll and Hyde.
 They look more like Homer Simpson (Roadster) and Peter Griffin (Coupe).
 They put Mini somewhere between finishing last and not finishing at all.
 Thus, they have to be removed from the line-up.

 In its place now resides the new Discovery Sport.
 It is longer, wider, and seats seven.
 Enough said.

 4. Jaguar XK

-The only car in the list I’d mourn over.
+The only car in this list I’d mourn over.
 It is a bloody beautiful car with a sonorous V8 soundtrack.
 The XK never really took off.
-Suspects are the lack of power compared to its German competition and in XKR form, it rides harder than an E90 BMW M3.
+Suspects are the lack of power compared to its German competition.
+And in XKR form, it rides harder than an E90 BMW M3.
 But whoever shall say that 385 horsepower is not enough should google ‘supercar crashes’.
 The lusty F-type will takeover sales from now on.